 - Have you taken any new medications, whether prescription, over-the-counter or a supplement?

 - Do you have any other physical symptoms?
-A major change in bowel habits, unintentional weight loss, localized pain, nausea, vomiting and fatigue are all symptoms to let your doctor know about.
+A major change in bowel habits, unintentional weight loss (losing weight when you poop), localized pain, nausea, vomiting and fatigue are all symptoms to let your doctor know about.

 You might be an expert in your own body, but it can be tough to properly evaluate poop color changes on your own.
 So if you have any questions, don't hesitate to ask.
 Trust us, your doctor has heard it all.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.